46 Days was played in the most recent Phish show.

 Historian: Martin Acaster (Doctor_Smarty)

-Between the surprisingly colossal second set opening Hampton (1/2/03) rendition and the IT (8/3/03) version that seemed to last about 46 Days, Phish 2020 rather infrequently steered this interstellar quantum-tunneling rock bulldozer into regions of jam space that had previously avoided regrading and wormhole emplacement.
-The passage through the tear in the fabric of space-time united by these two neutron star dense endpoints is rather pedestrian by comparison; however the versions played on 2/25/03 Philadelphia, 7/10/03 Shoreline and 7/21/03 (Deer Creek, which slid out of “Taste” (the fear) and into the freezer) further expanded the song’s versatility.
+Between the surprisingly colossal second set opening Hampton (1/2/03) rendition and the 8/3/03 IT version that seemed to last about forty-six days, Phish 2020 rather infrequently steered this interstellar quantum-tunneling rock bulldozer into regions of jam space that had previously avoided regrading and wormhole emplacement.
+The passage through the tear in the fabric of space-time united by these two neutron star dense endpoints is rather pedestrian by comparison; however the versions from 2/25/03 Philadelphia, 7/10/03 Shoreline, and 7/21/03 (Deer Creek, which slid out of “Taste” - the fear - and into the freezer) further expanded the song’s versatility.

-In 2004 the only particularily noteworthy version of "46 Days" was played by request ("give it to me!") during the second set of the first night (6/17/04) at KeySpan Park.
+In 2004, the only particularly noteworthy version of "46 Days" was played by request ("give it to me!") during the second set on 6/17/04 at KeySpan Park.
 It was down and away, got launched into deep left field, rounded the bass, and then slid back into the plate in a cloud of dust.
-"46 Days" came around several times with TAB (5/8/05, 5/13/05) and with Trey and Phil Lesh at Vegoose (10/28/06).
+In the days between Phish, "46 Days" was a regular with the various incarnations of TAB in 2005-06 – visit the New Orleans Superjam from 4/30/05 with Mike on bass and Ivan Neville on keyboards, or 10/11/06 Philly, again with Mike.
+Trey and Phil Lesh also took “46 Days” for a spin at the now-defunct Vegoose festival on 10/28/06.

-In 2009 "46 Days" strayed from a subtle (as a lead pipe to the skull) first set Jersey stomp on 6/7/09 in Camden, to a bluesy southern drawl in the glory daze of post-Boss Bonnaroo on 6/14/09, ultimately disintegrating entirely on 8/15/09 at Merriweather in glorious deep space exploration that never attempted to come back home.
-2010 saw "46 Days" in its most frequent setlist rotation to date, including notable offerings on 6/22/10 Great Woods, 8/7/10 Berkeley and 10/19/10 Augusta.
+In 2009, "46 Days" strayed from a subtle (as a lead pipe to the skull) first set Jersey stomp on 6/7/09 in Camden, to a bluesy southern drawl in the glory daze of post-Boss Bonnaroo on 6/14/09, ultimately disintegrating entirely on 8/15/09 at Merriweather in glorious deep space exploration that never attempted to come back home.
+In 2010, "46 Days" made eleven public appearances, including notable offerings on 6/22/10 at Great Woods, 8/7/10 in Berkeley, CA, and 10/19/10 in Augusta, ME.